 - Boston Consulting Group (BCG) Interactive Case Prep

 - McKinsey Interactive Case Questions

-- PrepLounge: A case interview community where candidates with similar career goals can get connected, practice cases and sharpen their consulting skills.
-There are many free resources on this page.
+- PrepLounge: There is a monthly subscription to PrepLounge, but they have a listserve and there are some free resources as well.
+Many students like PrepLounge.
+It's a case interview community where candidates with similar career goals can get connected, practice cases, and sharpen their consulting skills.

 ADVICE FROM EPHS:

 “I started reading Case in Point In the summer between my Sophomore and Junior years.
 No need to cram.
 Just work on a case or so per week.
 I primarily used Case in Point to study, but relying on it alone will pretty much guarantee that your responses will be formulaic.
 Before and during the interview process, keep up with the business world so that you can contextualize the concepts and lingo you learn from CIP and learn when the CIP frameworks don’t make sense.
 I would listen to the Harvard Business Review podcast and read WSJ.” - Ben ‘19

 “I think Case in Point is a nice introduction case organization and understanding general structures, but I found Case Questions Interactive to be especially helpful.” - Bea ‘19